plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

 ## Define optimized and reference metric

-To qualify as an adversarial example, the image must satisfy two requirements: (1) the perturbation in image space is small and (2) the model outputs an incorrect classification with high confidence ([Goodfellow et al., 2015](https://arxiv.org/abs/1412.6572)).
+To qualify as an adversarial example, the image must satisfy two requirements: (1) the perturbation in image space is small and (2) the model outputs an incorrect classification with high confidence ({cite:alp}`goodfellow_explaining_2015`).
 Conveniently, we already have these two ingredients built into the MAD competition framework.
 More concretely, we should be able to meet these two requirements if we define:

 1. The reference metric as a distance in pixel space and set it to a low value.
 2. The optimized metric as a distance in representation space, so that we synthesize an image whose representation is as far away from the original as possible.